underscoreio/shapeless-guide/src/pages/generic/lazy.md

 The compiler senses an infinite loop applying our derivation rules and gives up.

-### Implicit Divergence
+### Implicit divergence

 Implicit resolution is a search process.
 The compiler uses heuristics to determine whether it is "converging" on a solution.
 If the heuristics don't yield favorable results for a particular branch of search,